WAKU-TAKE-A/ExampleOfNLog/README.md

 * Copy the "x64/debug/nlog" or "x64/release/nlog" folder to IronPython's "Lib" folder.
 * Environment variable "IRONPYTHON_HOME" is required.
 It is the installation location of IronPython.
 * "example.py" and "example.exe" are example program.
-  * After copying "NLog.config" to "c:/tmp/" folder, do the following.

 ```
 import nlog